Fishing tournament: The Internet

 Traditional fishing tournaments take place on a confined body of water where a group of participants pursue a common goal and the fishing tournament results are kept within the host community.
 The Internet has started a new trend giving fishing tournaments a worldwide presence.
 The internet lets fishing tournaments take place in multiple bodies of water spanning multiple areas within a country, and even multiple countries.
 Now anglers who live hundreds of miles apart can participate in the same fishing tournament, pursuing the same prize while fishing in different bodies of water.

 Not only are new fishing tournaments being conducted online but now event officials, whose fishing tournaments have been annual events for past decades, are placing their fishing tournaments online as well.
 Existing fishing tournament participants can post their results online in real-time.
 These changes have lowered the fish mortality in many tournaments as participants no longer have to kill their fish for weigh-in if they already know it will not be a top contender.

 Records

 The official guide to world salt and freshwater fish records is the World Record Game Fishes, published annually by the International Game Fish Association (IGFA).
 The IGFA maintains records for nearly 400 species around the world.
-The records are categorised, with separate records for juniors, for the type of tackle and line used, for fly fishing, and locality records.
-The IGFA also organise the world saltwater championship tournaments, the saltwater fisherman's equivalent of the Olympics.
+The records are categorized, with separate records for juniors, for the type of tackle and line used, for fly fishing, and locality records.
+The IGFA also organize the world saltwater championship tournaments, the saltwater fisherman's equivalent of the Olympics.